Woman’s walk for kidney funds

-The 24-year-old is taking part in the Kidney Research UK’s seven-mile sponsored walk in Newcastle on Sunday, July 14, with her partner Ashley Brown.
+Jenny Glynn is taking part in the Kidney Research UK’s seven-mile sponsored walk in Newcastle on Sunday with her partner Ashley Brown.

-Jenny said: “It’s such a fantastic cause and I’m looking forward to raising as much money as possible; so far I have raised over £300.
+The 21-year-old from Pickering said: “It’s such a fantastic cause and I’m looking forward to raising as much money as possible.

 “Kidney disease has impacted not only myself but my family, to receive the news three years ago was devastating and it impacts me everyday.